-Drea D. sincerely hopes you’ll enjoy her strange and unusual work …and dark humor.
+Drea D. sincerely hopes you’ll enjoy her strange and unusual illustrations …and sense of humor

 In another life, she may have become Dracula, or a failed ballerina.
-It’s hard to say, because in this life she’s chosen to hide in her Pacific Northwest lair, creating art and nursing a healthy fear of the dark.
-And bloody toes.
+It’s hard to say, because in this life Drea has chosen to hide away in her Portland lair, creating art at home with her goblins.

-She does this digitally these days, which keeps her carpet free of colorful cat prints, but she’s also thoroughly experienced in oil, acrylic, charcoal, ink, and virgin blood.
+She works digitally these days, but is also thoroughly experienced in oil, acrylic, charcoal, ink, and virgin blood.

 Though she tried to avoid it, Drea’s art ended up reflecting who she is: super geeky with a dark twist.
 One fan described her as “Disney after dark”; a tag line she absolutely would have stolen, were she not worried it might be misinterpreted by concerned mothers.
 Drea cannot seem to keep humor out of anything (that’s her family’s fault), and this leads her to turn all of her pieces into dark humor greeting cards (which she hopes will give you a laugh).